binaryphile/www.minimak.org/pages/faq.md

 it's any better than Dvorak, it's that it's significantly better than QWERTY while helping you keep your QWERTY skills.

+Learning a new layout is hard.
+If I'm going to go to all that trouble, shouldn't I learn the best possible layout?

+: Perhaps.
+There's two things wrong with that point of view however.

+: First, not all layouts are made equal.
+Some are harder to learn than others, and when you look at what you're getting for it, some are harder for no good reason.
+It's a myth to say you have to learn something hard to significantly improve your typing experience.
+Minimak was created out of that realization.

+: Second, this point of view entirely forgets that every other computer you will ever use will be QWERTY.
+You will be reduced to a crawl whenever you have to use them unless you meticuously maintain those skills.
+My job requires that I be able to use any computer I'm put in front of, and alternative layouts took that skill away from me.
+It's just not practical to try to maintain QWERTY skills while using an unrelated layout on a daily basis.

 Is Minimak ergonomic?

 : I make no claims about ergonomics.
 If the fact that your fingers move